What’s in our Camera Bag? A Travel Photography Gear Guide

 Editing all our photos is done in Adobe Lightroom.
 Using our custom presets and the Sync function allows us to edit our photos quickly.

-To edit videos, we use Final Cut Pro because it’s a one-time purchase and has great features that make your videos pop.
+To edit videos, we use DaVinci Resolve because it’s a one-time purchase and has great features that make your videos pop.